Executive Council Bios

 He has spoken and written for both scientific and general audiences on various topics in psychiatry, mental health and the Church.

 He is currently an Assistant Clinical Professor of Psychiatry at the University of California School of Medicine in Irvine, and practices psychiatry in Santa Ana, California.
-He is the chair of the Psychiatry Section of the Christian Medical and Dental Associations, a national physician organization, and a Distinguished Life Fellow of the American Psychiatric Association.
+He also enjoys a position as Adjunct Faculty of Talbot School of Theology's Institute of Spiritual Formation and Marriage and Family Therapy Programs.
+He is the former chair of the Psychiatry Section of the Christian Medical and Dental Associations, a national physician organization, and a Distinguished Life Fellow of the American Psychiatric Association.

 David Safani, M.D., MBA